-Completing either the Marriage, Couples, and Family or Mental Health Counseling program leads to a Master of Science (MS) degree in Counseling.
+Completing either the Clinical Mental Health or Marriage, Couples, and Family Counseling program leads to a Master of Science (MS) degree in Counseling.
 Both programs consist of 60 semester credits and are typically completed in two years, attending classes summer, fall, and spring.
 Completing the School Counseling program leads to a Master of Education (MEd) degree in School Counseling, which consists of 48 semester credits and is also typically completed in two years, attending classes summer, fall, and spring.
+Beginning with students entering the program in the summer of 2023, the school counseling program will also consist of 60 credits.
 Students are encouraged to attend full-time; however, some students choose to plan their program of study on a part-time basis.
-The drawback to part-time progress is that certain courses are sequenced and if part-time students miss a sequenced cycle, they will have to wait (perhaps longer than hoped) for the cycle to repeat itself.

-Because professional counseling--whether conducted in schools, agencies or private practice--requires high levels of professional maturity and interpersonal skills, our curriculum offers a number of learning courses which are designed to foster students' personal development, relationship skills, and professional orientation.
+Because professional counseling--whether conducted in schools, agencies or private practice--requires high levels of professional maturity and interpersonal skills, our curriculum offers several courses which are designed to foster students' personal development, relationship skills, and professional orientation.
 The courses include self-exploration and skill acquisition regarding personal values, professional issues, personal and professional relationships, and group dynamics.
-Our counseling program appeals to a broad array of learners through a variety of curriculum formats to include in-person, blended (online/onsite), and fully online in the case of some of our electives.
+Our counseling program appeals to a broad array of learners through a variety of curriculum formats, primarily consisting of in-person or blended courses (in-person and online), or online in the case of some of our electives.
 Faculty use their expertise to create a learning environment to best teach the topics of study.
 Additionally, our program has a full summer program.
 All courses in the summer are offered in a blended format to allow for more flexibility with work, clinical, and home life schedules.

 At MSU, we firmly believe that competent counseling practice is informed and guided

 by theory.
 Our programs emphasize a thorough knowledge of clients' developmental and